 Homeowners who rent storage space at their home for items such as RVs or boats are considered business owners and must register a business name with the Idaho Secretary of State and collect any applicable taxes.

 As Idaho’s rapid growth continues, we are seeing an influx of people moving to Idaho who are working remotely for their out-of-state employer, usually from home and often in an administrative capacity.
 When an employee lives and works in Idaho, their employer must establish a state income tax withholding account with the Idaho State Tax Commission and a state unemployment insurance tax account with the Idaho Department of Labor.
-The employer also needs to carry workers compensation insurance issued by a provider licensed to do business in Idaho.
+Both accounts can be quickly established by completing form IBR-1.
+The employer also needs to carry workers compensation insurance issued by a provider authorized to do business in Idaho.

 If the employee is actively engaged in soliciting business or selling a product, the business needs to register with the Idaho Secretary of State as a foreign entity in addition to opening withholding and unemployment accounts.
 A sales tax permit and/or other licenses may be needed as well.